Thomas Dey

 8 Septodont Ultrasafety syringes

-9 Reciproc Gold motor and Reciproc Blue files
+9 Reciproc Gold motor and Reciproc Blue files10 People:

 Pascal Magne, Michael Wise, Didier Dietschi, Stephen L. Buchanan, Henriette Brown, Manjeet Ahlowalia, Graham Eke,